dEAduction/dEAduction/CONTRIBUTING_V2.md

 """
 ```

-Here is an example from the codebase, with the method annotated:
+Here is an example from the code-base, with the method annotated:

 ```python3
  def set_preview(self, main_widget: Optional[QWidget], title: Optional[str],